header_EN

 TESE

-Testicular sperm extraction, obtaining sperm from testicle tissue.
+Testicular sperm extraction, extraction of sperm from testicular tissue.

 Testis